gahdritz/t5x/docs/usage/metrics.md

 practically used in T5X.

-In addition to CLU provided metrics like Average and Accuracy, T5X provides a few specialized metrics, like TimeRate and MicrobatchAdjusted.
+In addition to CLU provided metrics like Average and Accuracy, T5X provides a few specialized metrics, like TimeRate and AveragePerStep.
 A full list of CLU metrics is provided at [clu/metrics.py](https://github.com/google/CommonLoopUtils/tree/main/clu/metrics.py) while T5X metrics are listed in [t5x/metrics.py](https://github.com/google-research/t5x/tree/main/t5x/metrics.py).
-We will elaborate on specialized metrics like TimeRate and MicrobatchAdjusted [below](#special-t5x-metrics).
+We will elaborate on specialized metrics like TimeRate and AveragePerStep [below](#special-t5x-metrics).

 Given a constructed `Metric` object, we can use a `MetricWriter` to write it in